Moa Point, Wellington

 83% of New Zealand’s 100+ endemic lizard species are threatened with extinction.
 This is largely attributed to the loss and degradation of a large proportion of our native ecosystems.
 Furthermore, the introduction of exotic mammals to New Zealand has further deteriorated the lizard-supporting capacity of at least some, if not all, remaining lizard habitats through marked increases in predation and competition pressure.

-What to wear/bring: sturdy boots, long sleeves and pants and a jacket are essential.
+What to wear/bring: sturdy boots essential, long sleeves and pants and a hat.
 Bring a water bottle and some lunch.

 Join this project